-Since 2011, the Treasure Island Flea market (or TreasureFest) has been one of the major flea markets in the bay area, taking place on the last weekend of every month (except December).
-The 400+ local vendors on Treasure Island, San Francisco, offer a mix of vintage, antiques and a large selection of handmade items.
+Since 2011, the Treasure Island Flea market (or TreasureFest) has been one of the major flea markets in the bay area, taking place on the last weekend of every month (except December and January).
+The 400+ local vendors on Treasure Island, San Francisco, offer a mix of vintage, antiques, and a large selection of handmade items.
 Jewelry makers, young designers, candle makers, artists and artisans of all kinds can be found on Treasure Island San Francisco, across the bay from San Francisco and Berkeley.

 TreasureFest SF is more than a regular flea market: Expect no less than a full-fledged festival taking place at Treasure Island in the San Francisco Bay, including food trucks, live music, scavenger hunts and special themes for each monthly edition.
 Treasure Fest feels a little as if the online shop Etsy had materialized into a real-life festival.

 Vintage and antiques-wise, the Treasure Island Flea market still offers a pretty decent selection of items, including vintage fashion, vintage comics, antique vases, collectibles, furniture, re-purposed items, and other rare finds, sourced in California and beyond.
 Generally, Treasure Fest is reasonably priced if you are looking to buy – especially for the San Francisco Bay Area.

 What makes the Treasure Island Flea market truly unique, is its breathtaking view over the city skylines of the Bay Area.
 So if you’re looking to take some nice pictures of San Francisco or Berkeley, Treasure Island is a great place to go.